pyvideo/data/CONTRIBUTING.rst

 Categories
 ~~~~~~~~~~

 All video JSON files must be placed in a category specific sub-directory.
 For example, JSON files for PyGotham 2015 would go in ``pygotham-2015/videos/``.

-Categories are most commonly synonymous with the event at which the video was recorded.
+Categories are most commonly synonymous with the event at which the video was
-However, a category can be any ASCII string containing only alphanumeric characters and the dash character (ie. ``-``).
+recorded.
+However, a category can be any ASCII string containing only
+alphanumeric characters and the dash character (ie. ``-``).
+For example, a
-For example, a category could be a user group's name, a podcast, or the SHA256 hash of your genetic material; up to you.
+category could be a user group's name, a podcast, or the SHA256 hash of your
+genetic material; up to you.
 Please note that a semantic category name is encouraged.

-Inside of each cateogory directory is a file called ``category.json``.
+Inside of each category directory is a file called ``category.json``.
+This file
-This file contiains a sinlge JSON object that stores metadata regarding the category.
+contains a single JSON object that stores metadata regarding the category.

 The JSON object for each category **must** define values for these keys ...